YahooArchive/mojito-shaker/docs/shaker_usage.rst

 #########################

 Shaker allows you to rollups your assets and deploy them in a variety of ways based on the environment context.
-All that is necessary is to provide a *shaker* config per environment in your *application.json* specifying what task to run and any additional settings the task depends on.
+All that is necessary is to provide a shaker config per environment in your *application.json*.
+A shaker config specifies what task to run and any additional settings the task depends on.

-**Example:** Sample application.json configuration using several environments:
+**Example:** Sample application.json shaker setup using several environments:

 ::